 Spark plug condition is indicative of engine operation.
-Check the spark plug firing end condition after the engine has been warmed up and the vehicle has been driven at higher speeds.
-Immediately check the spark plug for correct color.
+Check the spark plug for the correct color.

 A hot exhaust system and engine can cause burns.
 Wear protective gloves when removing a spark plug for inspection.
 Allow engine to cool before removing spark plug wire.